sozip/sozip-spec/spec.md

   64 GB compressed file.

-# Annex E: Compatibility with existing ZIP implementations
+# Annex D: Compatibility with existing ZIP implementations

 SOZip-enabled files have been tested with the following ZIP capable utilities to check the backward compatibility (non exhaustive list!):